 “Moisturizers,” Dylan says, “are developed to help replenish moisture and hydration to the skin while conditioning the skin to keep the texture soft and smooth, and mostly to prevent TEWL (transepidermal water loss) by locking that hydration and moisture into the skin.
 People with oilier skin can opt for an oil-free moisturizer that will feel lighter and is typically non-comedogenic (which won’t clog pores).
 I always suggest people use a moisturizer with SPF for daily protection from the sun.”

-So, there you go: If you want to treat your skin like you would something that keeps all of your organs from flopping out onto the sidewalk, get it extra clean with some toner, deal with any unpleasant bumps with some serum and soften it up with some moisturizer.
+So, there you go: If you want to treat your skin like you would something that keeps all of your organs from flopping out, get it extra clean with some toner, deal with any unpleasant bumps with some serum and soften it up with some moisturizer.
 Yes, you could be like a lot of guys and just rub your face with a bar of soap every once in a while, and that can be okay.
 But actually taking care of yourself is cool, too — if you ever find your way out of the cosmetics aisle.